2014 celebrity nude photo leak

-On August 31, 2014, a collection of nearly five hundred private pictures of various celebrities, mostly women, with many containing nudity, were posted on the imageboard 4chan, and swiftly disseminated by other users on websites and social networks such as Imgur and Reddit.
-The leak has been popularly dubbed "The Fappening" and also "Celebgate".
+From August 31, 2014 to October 9, 2014, a collection of nearly five hundred sexually explicit private photos and videos were posted online by an anonymous group that called themselves "collectors".
+The majority of these photos and videos were illegally obtained sexts from over a hundred female celebrities that showed the women topless, naked, and/or performing sexual acts.
+They were first posted on the imageboard 4chan, and then swiftly disseminated by other users on websites and social networks such as Imgur and Reddit.
+Internet users and media respondents termed the phenomenon “Celebgate” or, more popularly, “The Fappening”.

 The images were initially believed to have been obtained via a breach of Apple's cloud services suite iCloud, or a security issue in the iCloud API which allowed them to make unlimited attempts at guessing victims' passwords.
 Apple claimed in a press release that access was gained via spear phishing attacks.

 The incident was met with varied reactions from the media and fellow celebrities.
 Critics argued the leak was a major invasion of privacy for the photos' subjects, while some of the alleged subjects denied the images' authenticity.
 The leak also prompted increased concern from analysts surrounding the privacy and security of cloud computing services such as iCloud—with a particular emphasis on their use to store sensitive, private information.

-Etymology
+Origin of the monikers

 "The Fappening" is a jocular portmanteau coined by combining the words "fap", an internet slang term for masturbation, and the title of the 2008 film The Happening.
 Though the term is a vulgarism originating either with the imageboards where the pictures were initially posted or Reddit, mainstream media outlets soon adopted the term themselves, such as the BBC.
 The term has received criticism from journalists like Radhika Sanghani of The Daily Telegraph and Toyin Owoseje of the International Business Times, who said that the term not only trivialized the leak, but also, according to Sanghani, "[made] light of a very severe situation."
 Both articles used the term extensively to describe the event, including in their headlines.
 "Celebgate" is a reference to the Watergate scandal.